kcui1995/pyPCET/README.md

 #### Other Parameters
-Other parameters that can be modified during the initialization are
+Other parameters that can be set during initialization are

 6. `NStates` (int): number of proton vibrational states to be calculated, default = 10.
 One should test the convergence with respect to this quantity.
 7. `NGridPot` (int): number of grid points used for FGH calculation, default = 256